How to buy WAX

 A beginner’s guide to the WAX cryptocurrency and how you can buy, sell and trade WAX tokens in Australia.

 WAX (Worldwide Asset eXchange) is a decentralised platform designed to allow users to create a fully functioning marketplace for online video game assets.
-Based on the Ethereum blockchain, WAX aims to provide a virtual goods marketplace for the more than 400 million online gamers around the world who collect, buy and sell in-game items.
+Based on the EOS blockchain, WAX aims to provide a virtual goods marketplace for the more than 400 million online gamers around the world who collect, buy and sell in-game items.

 Where can I buy WAX?